terraform-ibm-modules/terraform-ibm-landing-zone/examples/override-example/README.md

 - A jump server VSI in the management VPC, exposing a public floating IP address.

 :exclamation: **Important:** This example shows how to customize the topology with a JSON configuration file.
 The topology is not highly available or validated for the IBM Cloud Framework for Financial Services.

+You can use the [landing zone configuration tool](https://terraform-ibm-modules.github.io/landing-zone-config-tool/#/home) to customize your deployable architecture.